somedatapacket/docs.humio.com/content/api/graphql.md

 weight: 2
 ---

-Humio has decided to use GraphQL for our main API because it offers significantly more flexibility for API clients.
+Humio has chosen GraphQL for our main API because it offers significantly more flexibility for API clients.
 GraphQL allows you to precisely specify the data you require, which allows you to call a single endpoint to get everything you need.
 This makes creating integrations and clients for Humio much easier.